lite-4846/CI-CD-Demo/docs/docs/cicd/intro.md

 ---

-> This documentation is focused on replicating and understanding the CI/CD layer of IRIS-Instant.
+> This documentation is focused on replicating and understanding the CI/CD.
 > All configurations and examples mirror the production setup as closely as possible.